stanfordjournalism/stanford-progj-2022/exercises/bash_drill.md

 - **Rotating leads**.
 We'll rotate drill leaders for entirety of exercise or even during a single run of the exercise (i.e. have multiple leads during a single walk-through).
 - **Blind-folded**.
 Drill leader will not screenshare and will instead speak the commands.
 At the end of drill, we'll see if everyone ended up with same results.
 - **Plain English**.
 Drill leader will *describe* the commands to type rather than specifying the precise sytnax.
-For example, she will say "*Navigate* to your code directory"* rather than "*cd* to the code directory".
-Combine this with the *Blind-folded* method to better test mental translation and recall.
+For example, she will say "*Navigate* to your code directory" rather than "*cd* to the code directory".
+Combine this with the **Blind-folded** method to better test mental translation and recall.
 - **Ad lib**.
-Drill leader wll make up ad hoc commands rather than using the commands specified on this page.
+Drill leader will make up ad hoc commands rather than using the commands specified on this page.
+- **Berserk**.
+Drill leader will **Ad Lib** quickly and won't stop for questions or help on fixes.
+Errors will be made.
+Let's embrace them.